Spinning radar logo

 The Million Pound Radar

-The Decca Type 80 was designed in the nineteen fifties for either Ground Controlled Interception purposes or as an Early Warning Search radar.
+The Decca Type 80 was designed in the nineteen fifties by a team at Decca headed by Ron Burr for use as either Ground Controlled Interception purposes or for Early Warning Search.
 It was to replace the aged Chain Home equipment and represented a huge leap forward in technology.
-Most CH stations were closed down after the war and there was a lull in R & D for economy reasons.
+Many CH stations were closed down soon after the war and there was a lull in R & D for economy reasons.
 However the Berlin Airlift in 1948 and the Korean war in 1950, both of which suggested world-wide Communist ambitions, prompted more urgent efforts.
-Thus at the RRE the Type 80 was derived from an experimental set up encoded as Green Garlic, which consisted of two Type 14 relectors bolted end to end on Type 7 rotating gear which also carried the transmitter, the modulator being on the ground.
+Thus at the Radar Research Establishment (RRE) an embryo Type 80 was derived from an experimental set up encoded as Green Garlic.
+This was made up from two Type 14 reflectors bolted end to end on Type 7 turning gear which also carried the transmitter, the modulator being on the ground.
 With a 1.5 MW magnetron and improved receiver the performance obtained was an enormous improvememt over any existing equipment.

-With CH an error in reported target bearing was quite normal as the fixed dipole aerial system had a basic acceptance angle of about 60 degrees, which the goniometer in effect reduced to a 10% error.
-However the Type 80 could distinguish two aircraft a mile apart at 150 miles and had a reliable range of 250 miles.
-This was achieved by using a huge aerial reflector measuring no less than 75 feet wide by 25 feet high this being fed from a magnetron delivering massive 2 megawatt pulses of 2 (or 5) microsecond duration at a PRF of 270 per second.
+With CH, an error in reported target bearing was quite normal as the fixed dipole aerial system had a basic acceptance angle of about 60 degrees, which the goniometer in effect reduced to a plus or minus five degrees error.
+However the Type 80 could distinguish two aircraft a mile apart at 150 miles and had a stated reliable range of 200 miles although considerably greater was usually seen.
+This was achieved by using a huge aerial reflector measuring no less than 75 feet wide by 25 feet high, this being fed from a magnetron delivering massive 2 megawatt pulses of 2 (or 5) microsecond duration at a Pulse Repetition Frequency (PRF) of 270 per second.
 The aerial's narrow acceptance angle of a third of one degree meant that it had to turn at a slow rate to achieve good 'illumination' of the distant target and yet not have rotated too far on to miss receiving the reradiated returned signals.
-This massive structure was turned by two large 50 HP motors.
+This massive structure was turned by two or sometimes four 50 HP motors.

 The mighty Type 80